TEALSK12/2nd-semester-introduction-to-computer-science/project_2_zork.md

 ## Details
 ### Behavior
 * the game has three floors, each floor is made up of 5 rooms.
 A room can have: a sword, a monster, magic stones, up-stairs, down-stairs or nothing
-* on each move a user can move to the left room or right room.
+* on their move a user can try to move to the left room or right room.
+If there is no room the game should handle this.
 The user can also move upstairs or downstairs if the room contains an up-staircase or a down-staircase.
-* users can pick up swords or magic stones if they walk into a room with them.
+* on their move a user can pick up swords or magic stones if they walk into a room with them.
 The sword or stones are no longer in the room once grabbed
-* monsters can be defeated if the user has a sword, both the monster and the sword are removed from the room. otherwise the monster defeats the user and the game ends.
+* monsters: guard rooms.
+Users use a sword to defeat the monster. if they have no sword the game is over.
+Sword disappears after fighting
 * boss monster requires a sword and a magic stone to defeat it
 ### Implementation details
 * there should be a representation of the game using nested lists